j-kata/kattis/easy/NoDuplicates.md

 ## Input

 Input is a line containing words separated by single spaces, where a word consists of one or more uppercase letters.
-A line contains no more than 80 characters.
+A line contains no more than `80` characters.

 ## Output

-The output is "yes" if no word is repeated, and "no" if one or more words repeat.
+The output is `yes` if no word is repeated, and `no` if one or more words repeat.

 ## Example